iaroslav-ai/iaroslav-ai.github.io/_posts/2015-11-15-10000-layers-4-neurons-each.md

 **2.1 Results on real dataset**

-Yes, here is the result for 10000 MNIST images: 10000 layers, each 4 neurons wide, gives training loss of 1e-5, for 3 class prediction scheme, see figure below.
+Yes, here is the result for 10000 MNIST images: 10000 layers, each 4 neurons wide, gives training loss of 1e-5.
+As inputs to the network I provide the images, and as outputs the corresponding labels (numbers 0 - 9).

 **3. You are interested in generalization**